SCCAN’s new podcast series: Stories from the frontline of community-led climate action.

 In the first series, ‘Rethinking Waste‘, we will be visiting a range of projects that are not only changing waste into a resource but are helping to build more caring, sharing and stronger communities in the process.

-For the first episode, we visit Dunbar and speak to Sue Guy and Simon Glover, directors of the social enterprise, Miixer, a legacy project from Sustaining Dunbar’s ‘Zero Waste Town’ project.
+For Episode 1, we visit Dunbar and speak to Sue Guy and Simon Glover, directors of the social enterprise, Miixer, a legacy project from Sustaining Dunbar’s ‘Zero Waste Town’ project.
 Miixer have stores in Dunbar and Musselburgh employing over ten people and fifteen volunteers.
 Through capture sheds at Council recycling centres, textile banks and clearances, they diverted over 400tonnes from landfill for local reuse in their first year.
 More here: www.miixer.org

 Is there is something happening in your community that you would like to share?
 We’d love to hear from you: get in touch.